Cody Ko: 2021–2023: Tiny Meat Gang Studios

-In October 2021, Ko and Miller co-founded Tiny Meat Gang Studios, a comedy podcast network.
+In October 2021, Ko and Miller co-founded Tiny Meat Gang Studios (later renamed TMG Studios), a comedy podcast network.
 They are represented by United Talent Agency, who have assisted in the network's expansion.
 The flagship Tiny Meat Gang Podcast became divided into one free and one subscriber-only hour-long segment.
 It had over 200 million downloads in 2022.
 An October 2022 episode featuring the YouTuber MrBeast became one of the most-viewed episodes of the podcast.
 In 2024, TMG brought several more podcasts under their umbrella, including Emergency Intercom.
 He stepped down from the company's day-to-day operations in 2024.

 Ko got into marathon running during the COVID-19 pandemic, when he "got into a weird rut" and signed up for his first ultramarathon.
 Documenting his running training on a separate channel, Cody Trains, Ko ran three more marathons and an Ironman Triathlon by late 2023.
 In the 2020s, Ko started making popular reaction videos to dating web shows, especially those produced by Jubilee Media and The Cut.
 He voiced the eponymous button on one such show, The Button.
 Ko has steadily released singles, such as "Not Going Home" and The Buttoninspired "Nightmare" and is a resident DJ at Wynn Las Vegas.